MikeHopley/ftl-ships-guide/index.md

 The Stealth cruisers have no shield system at all, and Zoltan B only has shields-1.
 Mantis B starts with shields-4.

 The strategies for these ships are quite different, reflecting their special starting conditions.

+## Opening transpositions

+In chess, there are many “standard openings” that have stood the test of time.
+These openings are preferred as they don’t have serious exploitable flaws.

+Often it’s possible to use a different move order and arrive at the same opening position later.
+This is called a *transposition*.
+Expert chess players use transpositions to gain subtle advantages, even choosing them based on knowledge of the opponents’ playstyle.

+Some openings are quite rigid, while others have a maze of transpositions that lead off into obscure openings, into small variations, or back to the main opening line.

+Consider the same idea with FTL.
+With some ships, your opening might be rigid.
+With other ships, you might vary the move order according to the situation.

+These choices might depend on how your opponent behaves.
+You can think of FTL as the opponent.
+Always take into consideration what your opponent is doing.

+## Keep an open mind, and keep learning

+I think I know FTL pretty well.
+I expect to win almost every game, unless I’m doing challenges.

+That doesn’t mean I’m right about everything, especially when it comes to difficult strategic decisions.
+FTL is strategically deep, and it’s easy to get set in your ways.

+There’s a lot to be said for trying different strategies, and learning by experience.
+I’m still learning.